HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_03/Basic_Techniques_and_Properties.md

 Theorem: The Determinant is Well Defined
 </b></font>

-In calculating the determinant of a $n\times n$ matrix, expanding matrix along any row or column always gives the **same answer**.
+In calculating the determinant of a $n\times n$ matrix, expanding the matrix along any row or column always gives the **same answer**.
 </div>

 <div class="alert alert-block alert-warning">